 The foundation of the Académie européenne de musique enabled the Festival d’Aix-en-Provence to forge a special link with its host city.
 In other words, the elitist image of the Festival began to fade as a growing localism took hold.
 The people of Aix felt increasingly drawn to the varied programme proposed by the Académie, which has always been keen to bring audiences and artists together.
 Every day, the Académie would stage a public event, and a “Passport” could be purchased to attend masterclasses, rehearsals, public workshops, recitals and concerts.
 With the launch of the Académie, the Festival d’Aix was no longer limited to three weeks of performances in July, but now spanned eight full weeks, the month of June being entirely devoted to the activities of the Académie européenne de musique.
 Productions such as Dido and Æneas toured the villages around Aix-en-Provence.

 In the very first year of the Académie européenne de musique, a hundred trainees of all nationalities spent two months studying under prestigious maestros such as Régine Crespin, Gundula Janowitz, William Christie, Claudio Desderi and a very young Renaud Capuçon.
-The Friends of the Festival d’Aix played a vital role in welcoming the Académie’s young people.
+The Amis du Festival association played a vital role in welcoming the Académie’s young people.
 Several families volunteered to play host to the trainees, while others helped them discover the iconic places of the city and its environs.
-Every year since 1999, the Friends of the Festival have awarded a prize to a young singer and a young instrumentalist who have attended the Académie workshops.
+Every year since 1999, the Amis du Festival association has awarded a prize to a young singer and a young instrumentalist who have attended the Académie workshops.
 The first winners were Stéphane Degout, who received the vocal award for the role of Papageno in The Magic Flute, while Teresa Stanislav, first violin of the Académie orchestra, shared the instrumental prize with horn player, Steinar Nielsen.

 Although, with hindsight, these first three years of the Académie européenne de musique might appear to be an experimental laboratory phase, they ended up providing a solid basis on which the Académie du Festival d’Aix could continue to grow without ever reneging on its first instincts.